-- 67. The Society shall have a Board of Directors comprising not less than three Directors who shall be elected, appointed or co-opted in accordance with procedures, approved from time to time by the Board, based on merit and objective criteria. - 68.
-The initial Directors of the Society, from registration until the first annual general meeting, shall be appointed by the Founder Members. - 69.
-Only Members of the Society who are aged 16 years or more may serve on the Board of Directors.
+- 66. The Society shall have a Board of Directors comprising not less than three Directors who shall be elected, appointed or co-opted in accordance with procedures, approved from time to time by the Board, based on merit and objective criteria.
+Such Directors shall for the purposes of charity law, act as the trustees of the Society. - 67.
+The initial Directors of the Society from registration until the first annual general meeting shall be appointed by the Founder Members. - 68.
+Only Members of the Society who are aged 16 years or more may serve on the Board of Directors. - 69.
+Directors may not derive benefits from the Society other than as permitted in these Rules.